 Instead of conducting meetings where every participant shares every little bit of information they deem important, focus on problem-solving.
 Encourage team members to come to the table with specific issues and potential solutions, along with suggestions for how their colleagues can help.
 Then, create action-driven plans that will empower them to efficiently achieve those intended outcomes.

-The right tools can help with this, too.
+The right revenue intelligence tool can help with this, too.
 Instead of sending out a post-meeting email with a list of follow-up actions and assignments, try using software that enables leaders to quickly assign tasks to individuals.
 Some solutions even send automatic reminders as deadlines approach, so nothing falls through the cracks.

-Now that we’ve gained a deeper understanding of potential pitfalls, let’s take a look at some best practices for building an effective, efficient cross-functional team:
+Now that we’ve gained a deeper understanding of potential pitfalls, let’s take a look at some cross-functional team best practices for building an effective, efficient cross-functional team:

 If your organization hasn’t done so already, it’s time to start prioritizing diversity, equity, and inclusion (DEI) initiatives.
 It’s an absolutely crucial part of any healthy work culture, and it’s also incredibly beneficial to your business.
 DEI is also important to retaining top talent.
 Nearly 80 percent of workers want to work for a company that values diversity, equity, and inclusion.
 They also want to know their employer will speak up when it matters; according to Forrester, 82 percent of sales leaders expect their CEO to take a stand on social issues.